Cincinnati Music Hall: 2016–2017 renovation

 In 2016, Cincinnati Music Hall was closed for a 14-month, $143 million renovation.
-The renovation included the addition of 30,000 additional square feet of usable space, as well as the structural and cosmetic renovation of the buildings traditional performance and event spaces.
+This included the addition of 30,000 additional square feet of usable space, as well as the structural and cosmetic renovation of the buildings traditional performance and event spaces.
 Approximately half of the renovations funding was provided by private donors, while the other half came from public funding sources such as the City of Cincinnati and tax credits from the State of Ohio.
-The space officially opened to the public October 6–7, 2017 with a weekend of performances and all access tours of the building.
+The space officially opened to the public on October 6–7, 2017, with a weekend of performances and tours of the building.

 Paranormal

-Various employees of Music Hall have described experiencing strange events in the facility, while others say they've never experienced anything at all.
+Various employees of Music Hall have described experiencing strange events in the facility, while others say they have never experienced anything.
 In the 2005 documentary Music Hall: Cincinnati Finds Its Voice, Patricia K. Beggs, the CEO of the Cincinnati Opera, acknowledged, "Ghosts?
 Um, yes.
 Indeed, there are Music Hall ghosts."
 Erich Kunzel, late conductor for the Cincinnati Pops, once stated, "Sometimes when I was arranging, getting things together, I've worked here all night long.
 So I've met these people.
 They're not in the offices, but when you go out into the house they're there, they're upstairs. ...
 If you think I'm crazy just come here sometime at three o'clock in the morning.
 They're very friendly."

 Ghosts were first reported before Music Hall was built, after the ground was first excavated for an Exposition Hall elevator.

 Neither Marie Gallagher, who worked at Music Hall for 25 years, nor Ed Vignale, facilities engineer, have experienced anything unusual at Music Hall.
 Viganle noted that some strange sounds could be attributed to Music Hall's acoustical ability to project sounds.

 Music Hall was selected as one of The Travel Channel's Most Terrifying Places in America and for the SYFY TV show Ghost Hunters.